juxor/afaq/markdown/secG2.md

 determine what an individual should contribute and consume.
 As he put it:

-> _"Who then shall determine the capacity? who shall be the judge of the needs? _
+> _"Who then shall determine the capacity? who shall be the judge of the
+> needs?_

 > _"You say that my capacity is 100: I maintain that it is only 90.
+You add
-You add that my needs are 90: I affirm that they are 100.
-There is a difference between us of twenty upon needs and capacity.
-It is, in other words, the well- known debate between **demand** and **supply**.
-Who shall judge between the society and me? _
+> that my needs are 90: I affirm that they are 100.
+There is a difference
+> between us of twenty upon needs and capacity.
+It is, in other words, the
+> well-known debate between **demand** and **supply**.
+Who shall judge between
+> the society and me? _

-> _"If the society persists, despite my protests, I resign from it, and that is all there is to it.
-The society comes to an end from lack of associates. _
+> _"If the society persists, despite my protests, I resign from it, and that
+> is all there is to it.
+The society comes to an end from lack of associates._

-> _"If, having recourse to force, the society undertakes to compel me; if it demands from me sacrifice and devotion, I say to it: Hypocrite! you promised to deliver me from being plundered by capital and power; and now, in the name of equality and fraternity, in your turn, you plunder me.
-Formerly, in order to rob me, they exaggerated my capacity and minimised my needs.
-They said that products cost me so little, that I needed so little to live!
-You are doing the same thing.
-What difference is there then between fraternity and the wage system?"_ [**General Idea of the Revolution**, pp. 96-7]
+> _"If, having recourse to force, the society undertakes to compel me; if it
+> demands from me sacrifice and devotion, I say to it: Hypocrite! you promised
+> to deliver me from being plundered by capital and power; and now, in the
+> name of equality and fraternity, in your turn, you plunder me.
+Formerly, in
+> order to rob me, they exaggerated my capacity and minimised my needs.
+They
+> said that products cost me so little, that I needed so little to live!
+You
+> are doing the same thing.
+What difference is there then between fraternity
+> and the wage system?"_ [ **General Idea of the Revolution** , pp. 96-7]

 Yet even here Proudhon shows the libertarian communist solution to this possible problem, namely free association.
 If there were a conflict between